Advantages of Direct Composite Resin Veneers When Masking Tooth Discoloration Restorations

 Due to its inherent translucency, the composite resin is limited in its opaquing ability, especially in thin sections.
 Specialized opaquers must be employed when masking discoloration to increase value and decrease chroma.

 - Paste Opaques: These opaque resins have the same viscosity as standard packable composite resin.
-I use these when a degree of control is required to shape the resin.
-For example, creating dentin mamelon effects.
+I use them when a degree of control is required to shape the resin, for example, creating dentin mamelon effects.

-- Pink Opaquers: This is a flowable opaquer with a pink hue and is used when managing an extremely discolored substrate or masking metal.
+- Pink Opaquers: This is a flowable opaquer with a pink hue used when managing an extremely discolored substrate or masking metal.

 Clinical Tips: Applying Flowable Opaquers

-- Chose an opaquer, like the desired dentin shade in terms of chromaticity (hue and chroma).
+- Choose an opaquer that is similar to the desired dentin shade in terms of chromaticity (hue and chroma).
 The chromaticity can be modified by adding composite resin tints (often brown, amber, ochre, or white) before applying the opaquer.

-- Apply an even homogenous layer of the opaquer to avoid the appearance of spotting (shine through of highly opaque or discolored areas in the final restoration).
+- Apply an even, homogenous layer of the opaquer to avoid the appearance of spotting (theshine through of highly opaque or discolored areas in the final restoration).

 Bleach Gone Bad: A Case Study